Learn which manufacturers offer the best coverage in the industry.

 - Silver: Includes powertrain coverage plus limited electric, air conditioning, and steering coverage

 - Gold: Includes everything in the Silver plan, as well as braking system components and full coverage for steering, electrical, and air conditioning components

 - Platinum: Includes everything in the Gold plan, plus covers the suspension, high-tech electronics, and fuel delivery system

-- Titanium: Exclusionary, bumper-to-bumper coverage that includes emissions components and the navigation system
+- Titanium: Exclusionary coverage that includes emissions components and the navigation system

 Like Endurance, CARCHEX plans offers a number of benefits, including: